Superantigen: Superantigenicity-independent (indirect) effects

 Apart from their mitogenic activity, SAgs are able to cause symptoms that are characteristic of infection.

 One such effect is vomiting.
 This effect is felt in cases of food poisoning, when SAg-producing bacteria release the toxin, which is highly resistant to heat.
 There is a distinct region of the molecule that is active in inducing gastrointestinal toxicity.
 This activity is also highly potent, and quantities as small as 20-35 μg of SAg are able to induce vomiting.

 SAgs are able to stimulate recruitment of neutrophils to the site of infection in a way that is independent of T-cell stimulation.
-This effect is due to the ability of SAgs to activate monocytic cells, stimulating the release of the cytokine TNF-α, leading to increased expression of adhesion molecules that recruit leukocytes to infected regions.
+This effect is due to the ability of SAgs to activate monocytic cells, stimulating the release of the cytokine TNF, leading to increased expression of adhesion molecules that recruit leukocytes to infected regions.
 This causes inflammation in the lungs, intestinal tissue, and any place that the bacteria have colonized.
 While small amounts of inflammation are natural and helpful, excessive inflammation can lead to tissue destruction.

 One of the more dangerous indirect effects of SAg infection concerns the ability of SAgs to augment the effects of endotoxins in the body.
 This is accomplished by reducing the threshold for endotoxicity.
 Schlievert demonstrated that, when administered conjunctively, the effects of SAg and endotoxin are magnified as much as 50,000 times.
 This could be due to the reduced immune system efficiency induced by SAg infection.
 Aside from the synergistic relationship between endotoxin and SAg, the "double hit" effect of the activity of the endotoxin and the SAg result in effects more deleterious that those seen in a typical bacterial infection.
 This also implicates SAgs in the progression of sepsis in patients with bacterial infections.